Taba92/LucaDebugger/README.md

-# CauDEr
+# LucaCauDEr

-A causal-consistent debugger for Erlang
+A branch of the causal-consistent debugger for Erlang Cauder

 ## Dependencies